 EXPLAINER: What is monkeypox and where is it spreading?

-European and American health authorities have identified a number of cases of monkeypox this week, a surprising outbreak of an illness that has previously been limited mostly to central and western Africa
+Health authorities in Europe, North America, Israel and Australia have identified more than 100 cases of monkeypox in recent days

-European and American health authorities have identified a number of cases monkeypox in recent days, mostly in young men.
-It's a surprising outbreak of disease that rarely appears outside Africa.
+Health authorities in Europe, North America, Israel and Australia have identified more than 100 cases of monkeypox in recent days.

-Health officials around the world are keeping watch for more cases because, for the first time, the disease appears to be spreading among people who didn’t travel to Africa.
+Officials around the world are keeping watch for more cases because, for the first time, the rare disease appears to be spreading among people who didn’t travel to Africa, where monkeypox is endemic.
 They stress, however, that the risk to the general population is low.

 WHAT IS MONKEYPOX?